 Abricot – (Apricot) – البرقوق (al-barqūq):

-The French borrowed the Spanish word “albaricoque” and Catalan word “albercoc,” which got their word from the Arabic word (al-barqūq,) “the plums.”
+The French borrowed the Spanish word “albaricoque” and the Catalan word “albercoc,” which got their word from the Arabic word (al-barqūq,) “the plums.”

 Phew, what a peachy history.